userbotindo/UserIndoBot/README.md

 ![logo](https://i.ibb.co/zJdLsyg/Userindobot.png)

-A modular telegram Python bot running on python3 with an sqlalchemy database.
+A modular telegram Python bot running on python3 with sqlalchemy database.

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
-Note that this project uses well-known Telegram-bot of it's time @BanhammerMarie_bot from Paul Larson as it's base.
+Note that this project uses a well-known Telegram-bot of its time @BanhammerMarie_bot from Paul Larson as its base.

 Can be found on telegram as [UserbotIndo](https://t.me/userbotindobot).

 Join the [Group Support](https://t.me/userbotindo) if you just want to stay in the loop about new features or announcements.

 ## Credits

-Skyleebot For Awesome Bot , And This Base in They
+Skyleebot For Awesome Bot, And This Base in They

-Skittbot for Stickers module and memes in extras module.
+Skittbot for Stickers module and memes module.

-1maverick1 for many stuffs.
+1maverick1 for many stuff.

-AyraHikari for weather modules and some other stuffs.
+AyraHikari for weather modules and some other stuff.

 RealAkito for reverse search modules.